Eden-PHP/Core/README.md

 ### Exceptions

-Exception handing in *Eden* is about the same process as setting up errors shown in Figure 30.
+Exception handing in *Eden* is about the same process as setting up errors shown in `Figure 30`.
 We leave the responsibility of explaining custom errors to you.
 A basic example of triggering errors in an Eden class is shown in `Figure 35`.

 **Figure 35.
 Exceptions**